OTA-Insight/bqwriter/README.md

 - `BigQuerySchema` BigQuerySchema can be used in order to use a data encoder for the batchClient based on a dynamically defined BigQuery schema in order to be able to encode any struct, JsonMarshaler, Json-encoded byte slice, Stringer (text proto) or string (also text proto) as a valid protobuf message based on the given BigQuery Schema.

-  This config is only required if autoDetect is false.
+  The `BigQuerySchema` is required for all `SourceFormat` except for `bigquery.CSV` and `bigquery.JSON` as these 2 formats will autodetect the schema via the content.

 - `SourceFormat` is used to define the format that the data is that we will send.
   Possible options are:
-  - bigquery.CSV
+  - `bigquery.CSV`
-  - bigquery.Avro
+  - `bigquery.Avro`
-  - bigquery.JSON
+  - `bigquery.JSON`
-  - bigquery.Parquet
+  - `bigquery.Parquet`
-  - bigquery.ORC
+  - `bigquery.ORC`

-- `AutoDetect` can be used so that the client will determine the data format from the data that needs to be uploaded
-  This is only supported if the SourceFormat is bigquery.CSV or bigquery.JSON This option is mutually exclusive with the BigQuerySchema option.

-  Defaults to false.

 - `FailForUnknownValues` causes records containing such values to be treated as invalid records.